milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 En español

-Updated June 23, 2021, to reflect removal of user comment functionality and changes to our "Contact Us" links.
+Updated November 16, 2021

 PRIVACY FAQ

 At Common Sense Media, we value your privacy.
 And since privacy policies can be very long, here's a summary of the key concepts of the full Common Sense Media Privacy Policy.
+This policy applies to users of our domains such as Common Sense Media commonsensemedia.org and Common Sense Education commonsense.org/education.
 For privacy information about Wide Open School, please click here.

 What do you do with the information I give you when I register?